RCN-ECS/CnGV/notebook/20200619_MA_TestofGxE.md

 There is discrepancy at the low GxE numbers.
 These are colored according to significance just to check how this discrepancy affected significance.
 Blue = GxE is sig, Green = Cov is sig, Red = both are sig.

-Similar as covariance above, this is an artifact of the error.
-In this case, delta_env and delta_gen do not necessarily equal eachother, but also have an interaction of 0.
-The GxE in these cases is driven by standard error (when error is gone, so goes the interaction).
+Similar as covariance above, this is an artifact of the std. deviation.
+In this GxE case, however, delta_env and delta_gen do not necessarily equal eachother, but also have an interaction of 0.
+The GxE in these cases is driven by standard deviation (when error is gone, so goes the interaction).
 See example plots below.
 Top plot is phenotype plotted *with std deviation* and the bottom plot is the same data *without standard deviation*
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/619_GxEerror_phen.png)
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/619_GxEnoerror_phen.png)